 - Can be started with Docker or standalone

-- Centralized logging to ELK with traceabilityId, and correlationId
+- Centralized logging to ELK with traceabilityId, and correlationId or Open Tracing

-- Manage configuration with light-config-server
+- Manages configuration with light-portal light-config-server

 To learn how to use this router, please refer to